As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.

 Donors may give an existing policy, either fully paid or partially paid, or a new policy.
 Similar to a retirement plan designation, the proposed gift to Saint Matthew Church is accomplished by naming Saint Matthew Church as a beneficiary of the policy on the beneficiary designation form.
 Upon the donor’s death, Saint Matthew Church will receive all, or a portion of, the proceeds from the policy.

-If you would like more information on how to make a Bequest or help in Planned Giving, please contact Bill Stewart or Leslie Holt in the Business Office.
+If you would like more information on how to make a Bequest or help in Planned Giving, please contact Bill Stewart in the Business Office at (615) 550-5107.

 Stock Donations